__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 try:

-self._report.info('Setting up RabbitMQ system')
+self._report.info('Setting up ZMQ queues')

-if self._mqs_setup:
+if self._zmq_info:

 self._report.ok('>>n/a\n')